Isaac Newton: Recognition

 which can be translated as follows:

 Here is buried Isaac Newton, Knight, who by a strength of mind almost divine, and mathematical principles peculiarly his own, explored the course and figures of the planets, the paths of comets, the tides of the sea, the dissimilarities in rays of light, and, what no other scholar has previously imagined, the properties of the colours thus produced.
 Diligent, sagacious and faithful, in his expositions of nature, antiquity and the holy Scriptures, he vindicated by his philosophy the majesty of God mighty and good, and expressed the simplicity of the Gospel in his manners.
 Mortals rejoice that there has existed such and so great an ornament of the human race!
 He was born on 25th December 1642, and died on 20th March 1726.

-Newton has been called "the most influential figure in the history of Western science", and has been regarded as "the central figure in the history of science", who "more than anyone else is the source of our great confidence in the power of science."
+Science writer John G. Simmons ranked Newton first in The Scientific 100, based on a qualitative assessment in which he ordered the scientists according to overall influence, and described him as "the most influential figure in the history of Western science".
+Physicist Peter Rowlands described him as "the central figure in the history of science", who "more than anyone else is the source of our great confidence in the power of science."
 New Scientist called Newton "the supreme genius and most enigmatic character in the history of science".
 The philosopher and historian David Hume also declared that Newton was "the greatest and rarest genius that ever arose for the ornament and instruction of the species".
 In his home of Monticello, Thomas Jefferson, a Founding Father and President of the United States, kept portraits of John Locke, Sir Francis Bacon, and Newton, whom he described as "the three greatest men that have ever lived, without any exception", and who he credited with laying "the foundation of those superstructures which have been raised in the Physical and Moral sciences".
 The writer and philosopher Voltaire wrote of Newton that "If all the geniuses of the universe were assembled, Newton should lead the band".
 The neurologist and psychoanalyst Ernest Jones wrote of Newton as "the greatest genius of all times".
 The mathematician Guillaume de l'Hôpital had a mythical reverence for Newton, which he expressed with a profound question and statement: "Does Mr. Newton eat, or drink, or sleep like other men?
 I represent him to myself as a celestial genius, entirely disengaged from matter."